 Jesus soundly declared the message in His day: “repent ye, and believe the gospel.”
 Repentance and faith are inseparable and occur simultaneously in a sinner’s heart; you cannot have one without the other.
 The order as given in the Bible is repentance and faith (Mark 1:15; Acts 20:21; 26:20; 2 Tim.
 2:25; Heb.
 6:1).

 Repentance is turning from sin; and faith is turning to Christ.
 Repentance comes about through the convicting power of the Spirit of God using the Word of God to cause a change of attitude, action, and affection.
+It is a change of heart that results in a change of mind and action.

 Saving faith is trust in and reliance on the Lord Jesus Christ as one’s personal Lord and Saviour.
 Saving faith is believing with your heart; it is coming to Christ, receiving Christ, looking to Christ, calling upon Christ to save your soul.